Sessions

 Why does storytelling matter?

-Scientists (and politicians!) have known for a very long time that we can’t change people’s minds with facts.
-Every one of us, no matter how sophisticated we are, makes our choices because of how we feel and then justifies that choice with facts.
-It’s called motivational reasoning.
+Scientists (and politicians and advertisers!) have known for a very long time that we can’t change people’s minds with facts.
+We makes our choices because of how we feel and then justify that choice with facts.
+It’s called motivational reasoning and we all do it.
+It’s normal.

-And stories are your best chance to influence people’s motivational reasoning.
+And stories are your best way to influence people in their motivational reasoning.

-Or to put it another way, sharing stories shape outcomes more than describing data.
+Or to put it another way, sharing stories shapes outcomes more than describing data.

-Which means that if you want to change things, you need to start sharing stories.
+Which means that if you want to change things, you need to start sharing stories – the right stories, the right way.

 What will you learn?